Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Source: Light novel

 I’ve been thinking about how should I begin this review, because let’s be honest, the chances that one hasn’t heard about Sword Art Online, or its extremely polarizing reception in the anime community, are incredibly low.

-For most anime fans, and reviewers in particular, this is the definitive punching bag of the 2010s, and you honestly can’t go through on anime critic or personality that hasn’t used the series as an example for a terrible or a mediocre anime series.
+For most anime fans, and reviewers, in particular, this is the definitive punching bag of the 2010s, and you honestly can’t find an anime critic or personality that hasn’t used the series as an example for a terrible or a mediocre anime series.
 I’m pretty sure I also used Sword Art Online as an example, at least once.
 And if not, I’m sure I’ll use it in the future.

 It is also credited as being the spark that boosted the popularity of both isekai and video game anime, which simply exploded since the initial end of SAO, and whether that is a good or a bad thing is the subject of another article, but I can’t deny that it is undoubtedly one of the most influential and important anime titles of the decade, whether anyone likes to admit this or not.

 There is plenty to talk about, so without further delays, let’s discuss the 2012 anime series produced by A-1 Pictures, directed by Tomohiko Itō, and based on the novels written by Reki Kawahara: Sword Art Online.

 In what has become more or less the template to most virtual video game anime since this particular series aired, Sword Art Online presents a scenario in which a large number of gamers get stuck in a hostile and dangerous video game where they have to fight for the lives if they wish to get out the vicious virtual environment.